ucsb-cs148-w25/pj03-gauchograduate/team/retrospectives/RETRO_02.md

 - adding acceptance criteria for new issues
 - our current work flow and communication

+MVP Refelction:
+- Good feedback overall, we had many features students liked.
+- Our UI is easy to navigate and consistent, which is good.
+- Add more useful features such as gpa calculator, automatic course history, and future course suggestions

   ## Retro Assessment

 * We individually reflected on what we as a team want to start, stop, and continue doing for 10 minutes.
 Then we had a team discussion and decided on a few action items we want to focus on, and identify what was the change we wanted to see for next week.